Resolving Black Hole Singularities in Jackiw-Teitelboim Gravity: Resolution of black hole singularities

 If we introduce the extra confining potential $W$, the boundary dynamics is significantly modified once this potential becomes relevant, which occurs at time scales $t \sim {O}( e^{S_0})$ or equivalently $\chi \sim -{O}(e^{S_0})$.
 The total potential takes the form \be V(\chi)= \frac{e^{2\chi}}{2{\cal C}} + W\,. \ee Accordingly, the equation of motion in~(\ref{orieom}) becomes \be \C {\ddot\chi} =\C {G''} \dot\tau= \C G {G''}= -\frac{e^{2 \chi}}{\C}-\partial_\chi W\,. \ee The physical picture is transparent.
 At early times, the effect of the confining potential $W$ is negligible, and the evolution is governed primarily by the Liouville term.
 As $-\chi$ increases, the velocity $\dot{\chi}$ approaches an approximately constant value and remains nearly constant until $\chi \sim -{O}(e^{S_0})$.
 This regime corresponds to the well-known linear growth of complexity.
 Once $\chi$ reaches this exponentially large negative value, however, the confining potential becomes important and qualitatively alters the subsequent evolution.

-As time evolves further, the system eventually reaches the left turning point $\chi_{ltp}\sim - {O}(e^{S_0})$, at which the velocity vanishes, $\dot\chi={G'}$.
+As time evolves further, the system eventually reaches the left turning point $\chi_{ltp}\sim - {O}(e^{S_0})$, at which the velocity vanishes, $\dot\chi={G'}=0$.
 At this point, $\dot\tau =G=e^{\chi}/\C$ attains its minimum value.
-Therefore, \be \dot\tau \ge \frac{e^{\chi_{ltp}}}{\C}\,. \ee Since $\dot{\tau}$ remains strictly positive, $\tau(t)$ continues to increase monotonically and grows indefinitely beyond $\tau = \pi/2$.
+Therefore, \be \dot\tau \ge \frac{e^{\chi_{ltp}}}{\C}\,. \ee This should be contrasted with the unmodified vacuum branch, where $\dot\tau=\cos\tau$ and the trajectory approaches $\tau=\pi/2$.
+Once the confining potential is relevant, this vacuum relation no longer applies.
+The modified dynamics gives $\dot\tau=e^\chi/\C>0$, so the unwrapped global time continues to increase beyond the vacuum endpoint.
 From the viewpoint of the cutoff trajectory, this behavior corresponds to an effective resolution of the would-be singularity.
 At the turning point, the spread complexity reaches its maximal value, followed by the slope region.
+This slope is a Heisenberg-time crossover of the Krylov spread complexity and should not be identified with a separate semiclassical firewall phase.
 As we argue below, beyond this point the classical description of the boundary evolution gradually ceases to be valid: when the spread complexity of the quantum state becomes of order $e^{S_0}$, quantum effects become significant and the classical approximation begins to break down.

 In particular, once the random potential is included, the spectrum exhibits random-matrix statistics: the level spacing is of order $e^{-S_0}$ and displays level repulsion.
 Accordingly, at time scales $t \sim O(e^{S_0})$, the evolution begins to deviate from purely classical motion.
 Nevertheless, the Ehrenfest theorem continues to hold.
 We now consider the Hamiltonian \be H=\frac{p_q^2}{2\mathcal{C}} + V(q), \qquad V(q)= W + \frac{e^{q}}{2\mathcal{C}}, \ee with eigenvalues $E_n$ and eigenstates $|n\rangle$.
 The thermofield double (TFD) state evolved by $H_{\mathrm{tot}}=2H$ is \be |\psi(t)\rangle_{tfd} =\frac{1}{\sqrt{Z}}\sum_n e^{-(\frac{\beta}{2}+2it) E_n}|n,n\rangle \,. \ee where $|n,m\rangle \equiv |n\rangle_l \otimes |m\rangle_r$.